Madhulika Liddle: The Muzaffar Jang series

-The Eighth Guest & Other Muzaffar Jang Mysteries (2011)

-The Eighth Guest & Other Muzaffar Jang Mysteries is a collection of ten short mystery stories set in the latter half of 1656 AD, following Muzaffar Jang's successful solving of the case of The Englishman's Cameo.
+The Eighth Guest & Other Muzaffar Jang Mysteries (2011) is a collection of ten short mystery stories set in the latter half of 1656 AD, following Muzaffar Jang's successful solving of the case of The Englishman's Cameo.
 These stories are set against varying backdrops, including the Imperial Atelier, a traditional Mughal garden, the sarai built by the Princess Jahanara in Delhi, and the Royal Elephant Stables.
 Included in the collection was the first Muzaffar Jang short story (Murk of Art), reprinted in this collection as The Hand of an Artist.

-Engraved in Stone (2012)

-Engraved in Stone, the third book in the series, is set in Agra.
+Engraved in Stone (2012), the third book in the series, is set in Agra.
 When a wealthy and influential merchant named Mumtaz Hassan is murdered, the Diwan-e-Kul, Mir Jumla (who is in Agra, en route to the Deccan, where he's been sent on a campaign) assigns Muzaffar the task of finding the culprit.
 In the process, Muzaffar stumbles across another mystery which is as old as Muzaffar himself.